 A Broader View Volunteers Testimonial:

-During my trip to Nepal, I was extremely hesitant at first because I am going into a foreign country on my own.
-A Broader View made me feel extremely safe and prepared me to go into this amazing journey I was about to experience.
+During my trip to Nepal, I was extremely hesitant at first because I am going to a foreign country on my own.
+A Broader View made me feel extremely safe and prepared me to go on this amazing journey I was about to experience.
 The hospital staff I was able to work with taught me so many things, and I observed more than I expected too.
 I definitely had an unforgettable learning experience at the hospital.
-The free time to sight see Nepal was a definite plus, because this country is so beautiful, and the people there made it more welcoming.
+The free time to sightsee Nepal was a definite plus, because this country is so beautiful, and the people there made it more welcoming.
 I have nothing but positive things to say about my experience in the pre-med/pre-nursing program in Nepal.